Office Space in London

 Transport

-Transport links are often overlooked when comparing options for offices, but the ease of access is incredibly important to staff.
+Ease of access is crucial.
 The location of your office needs to be as convenient as possible for all your staff, clients, and visitors.
 One of the main reasons many staff like working from home is the lack of commute.
 Making the commute as painless as possible will encourage your staff to be in the office more often.

 Lease Terms

 The length of your lease term will also impact the cost you pay per square foot per year.
 Short-term leases (1-3 years) provide a lot more flexibility and are less risky than leases of 5 or more years because you are making a smaller commitment.
-This is reflected in the cost you pay per square ft per year.
+However, these benefits come at a higher cost.
 Mid and Longer-term leases, on the other hand, provide greater stability and are more commonly available.

 How Much Space Do I Need?

-Leasing the right size space is just as important as the cost you pay per square foot per year.
-Over the last 3 years, the amount of space companies need has changed, as well as what they need within that.
+Leasing the right amount of space is just as important as the square foot cost.
+Over 3 years, the amount of space you need will change, as well as the types of spaces you need within that.
 A simple calculation based on your employees and space per employee is a good place to start.

-The recommended amount of space per employee for professional services firms is 150-180 sq./ft, though this is only a guide.
+The recommended amount of space per employee for professional services firms is 100-150 sq./ft, though this is only a guide.
 Some industries have an average of 110sq/ft per employee, others over 400.
-Workplace requirements are completely unique to your business – what worked for a friend or competitor may not work for you.
+Workplace requirements are completely unique to your business – what worked for a contact or competitor may not work for you.

 Open-plan hybrid office design is much more space efficient than traditional designs.
 Personal desks are much less common, as it is a waste of space if staff are only in the office 2 or 3 days per week.
 Spaces such as private offices and boardrooms are very space-consuming and will drive your total space requirements up.
 For open areas, you will want to allow 40-80sq/ft per desk, while private offices tend to be 100-250sq/ft.